-Mostly rural and these days famously crunchy, its a Green Mountain State full of farms, B&B's, covered bridges, skiing, maple sugaring, and of course some of America's fabbest fall foliage.
+Mostly rural and these days famously crunchy, the Green Mountain State is full of farms; bed and breakfasts; covered bridges; world-class ski spots; maple sugaring; charming towns like Bennington, Brattleboro, Burlington, Middlebury, Montpelier; and Stowe; and of course some of the USA's fabbest fall foliage.

 Join Us!